The BudTrainer Method™ Lesson #5

 (works with AUTOFLOWERS)

-Written and edited by Henrique Dias on Oct 1, 2024
+Written by cannabis production expert Henrique Dias - Updated on Oct 1, 2024

 The image shows a black fabric pot, labeled "Bud Pots," sitting on a wooden surface.
 The pot has yellow grommets around the top edge and yellow gardening wire securing a plant inside the pot.
 The plant, which appears to be a cannabis plant, has green leaves spread out on the table around the pot.
 The label on the pot indicates it is a "3 GAL" size and features the BudTrainer logo and tagline, "Grow like the pros."
 The scene seems to take place in an indoor gardening or cultivation setting.